psaikido/hugle.uk/pages/prose/Thesium/030-perception.md

 A drone craft called a 'Reader' is sent out to collect reports.
 Kronos waits patiently for them.
 After time-dilation and relativistic effects are taken into account, Kronos had waited about nearly 2000 years.
-We say 'about' because it depends how you look at the timeline.
+We say 'about' because it depends how you look at timelines.
 There are multiple perspectives and each can be considered 'true' within its frame of reference.